 In celebration of Keep American Beautiful’s Great American CleanupÔ, Keep Warner Robins sponsors an annual Senior Citizen Flower Show for members of the Senior Citizens Social Club.
 Participants compete in three categories, Cut Specimen, Container Grown Plant, and Floral Arrangements.
 Each contestant also has the opportunity to be recognized for Best of Show.
 KWRB partners with the Master Gardeners of Houston County for this event, who are kind enough to come out and judge each category for the Social Club,

 As an affiliate of Keep America Beautiful, the Litter Survey is an annual requirement.
 Each year board members and volunteers for KWRB conduct a litter survey over the course of two days surveying the amount of litter in specific areas across Warner Robins.
 The data collected is then complied and compared to the previous years.

-Shred Day, Sponsored by Robins Financial Credit Union and Happy Hour, is an annual event ordinarily hosted in the spring, where citizens are invited to bring documents they need shredded.
-Shred Monster shred the documents on site for a worry free guarantee!
-In 2021, thanks to the sponsorships mentioned, the event was hosted in April and October,.
-In 2022, our spring shred day was hosted in April and our fall shred day is just around the corner in September!

-Volunteer Award Banquet- October 18, 2022 Every year KWRB likes to recognize the volunteers who work hard to keep Warner Robins beautiful with an awards banquet!

-**No. 4:** In celebration of Keep American Beautiful’s Great American CleanupÔ, Keep Warner Robins sponsors an annual Senior Citizen Flower Show for members of the Senior Citizens Social Club.
-Participants compete in three categories, Cut Specimen, Container Grown Plant, and Floral Arrangements.
-Each contestant also has the opportunity to be recognized for Best of Show.
-KWRB partners with the Master Gardeners of Houston County for this event, who are kind enough to come out and judge each category for the Social Club,

-As an affiliate of Keep America Beautiful, the Litter Survey is an annual requirement.
-Each year board members and volunteers for KWRB conduct a litter survey over the course of two days surveying the amount of litter in specific areas across Warner Robins.
-The data collected is then complied and compared to the previous years.

 Shred Day, Sponsored by Robins Financial Credit Union and Happy Hour, is usually an annual event ordinarily hosted in the spring, where citizens are invited to bring documents they need shredded.
 Shred Monster shred the documents on site for a worry free guarantee!
 In 2021, thanks to the sponsorships mentioned, the event was hosted in April and October,.
 In 2022, our spring shred day was hosted in April and our fall shred day is just around the corner in September!

 Volunteer Award Banquet- October 18, 2022 Every year KWRB likes to recognize the volunteers who work hard to keep Warner Robins beautiful with an awards banquet!